CCRI-Cyberknights/page/guides/README.md

-# Document Directory
+# Guides Directory

-This directory contains educational documents and cheat sheets for the CCRI Cyberknights club.
+This directory contains educational guides and cheat sheets for the CCRI Cyberknights club.

 ## Linux Cheat Sheet 1